undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 6 students overall (including freshmen) at College of the Atlantic in 2023.
+6 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this school in 2024.
 1 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of non-need-based institutional scholarships/grants was $1,086,306.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $34,285 USD.

 Open Applications